-A fantasy the most designers only dream about, Shane McConnell lived the drea when his creation walked the Red Carpet at the "OSCAR" in 2001.
+A fantasy the most designers only dream about, Shane McConnell lived the drea when his creation walked the Red Carpet at the "OSCARS" in 2007.

-Neighbours stralet, Krista Vendy donned a floor-length cream creation to this year's Oscar that had quite a story behind it.
-The Melbournian who made it big on the aussie soap as Teresa bell from 1999 to 2001, accompanied best supoorting actor nominee, William Hurt, to the 78th Academy award in February this year.
+Neighbours starlet, Krista Vendy donned a floor-length cream creation to this year's Oscar that had quite a story behind it.
+The Melbournian who made it big on the aussie soap as Teresa bell from 1999 to 2001, accompanied best supporting actor nominee, William Hurt, to the 78th Academy award in February this year.